Arka-cell/todoapp-pythondjango/README.md

 ### Python Configuration:
-1-You need to install Python from https://www.python.org/downloads/.
+1. You need to install Python from https://www.python.org/downloads/.
-2-Once you install Python, run the following commands:
+2. Once you install Python, run the following commands:
     In Windows:
 ```Shell
     python -m venv venv